 Just like with the other articles in our YouTube series — the coolest music YouTube channels, the funniest YouTube channels, and my favorite YouTube history channels — with the exception of the biggest YouTube channels (which is obviously meant to be a list of most-subscribed YouTube channels), I didn’t want this to be a list of most-subscribed fitness YouTube channels, but rather the best fitness YouTube channels that I could find, with content that is functional, fun, and/or educational.
 And if a channel could combine all three of those targets, all the better.

 And I found some really cool ones.
-Some that I already knew and that I’ve been following for a long time and some new ones that I’ll be certainly following from now on.
-I tried to keep this list varied to include workouts of all kinds and fitness YouTube channels that talk about the science behind working out so that you can train as efficiently as possible and prevent injury.
+Some that I already knew and that I’ve been following for a long time, and some new ones that I’ll certainly be following from now on.
+I tried to keep this list varied to include workouts of all kinds and fitness YouTube channels that talk about the science behind working out, so that you can train as efficiently as possible and prevent injury.

-If you’re into fitness, I believe you’ll appreciate our list of best fitness YouTube channels.
+If you’re into fitness, I believe you’ll appreciate our list of the best fitness YouTube channels.
 If you’re not into fitness yet, I think at least one of these channels will put a fire under your butt and make you want to start working out, like… now!

 While researching these channels, I found even more channels that I didn’t have time to write about, so keep an eye out, as I’ll be updating this article with even more amazing fitness YouTube channels.
 Until then, let’s check out the ones we have: